110-kenichi/mame/README.md

 12. SPFM

-   You can use a real sound chip instead of software emulation chip on 32bit version.
+   You can use a real sound chip instead of software emulation chip.
    Currently supported chips are YM2151 and YM2608 on SPFM.
    Before using the SPFM, you must setup SCCI by using the scciconfig.exe.